alloba/book-of-hours-notes/books/The Larquebine Codex.md

 ### Study Complete Description
 I've Read...

 When the great drought came, the kings of that land tried to sacrifice the princess and the witch, so they sailed across the Sea.
-When despair took them, they flung themselves into the drowning waters... and so found the Painted River, where they entered the Mansus through the offices of the Red Grail.
+When despair took them, they flung themselves into the drowning waters... and so found the Painted River, where they entered [[world-at-large/The Mansus|the Mansus]] through the offices of the Red Grail.
 Nevertheless, the Codex ends with a condemnation of the Grail.